yaroslaff/hashget/README.md

 Now we have fully working debian system.
 Some files are still missing (e.g. APT list files in /var/lib/apt/lists, which we **explicitly** --exclude'd.
 Hashget didn't misses anything on it's own) but can be created with 'apt update' command.

+## Advanced

-## Heuristics
+### Heuristics
-Heuristics is small subprograms (part of hashget package) which can auto-detect some non-indexed files which could be indexed.
+Heuristics is small plugins (installed when you did `pip3 install hashget[plugins]`, or can be installed separately) which can auto-detect some non-indexed files which could be indexed.

 Now, lets add some files to our test machine:
 ~~~